-This course is a seminar course focused on influential and recent research and primary texts in the humanities relevant to the theory and practice of leadership.
-Students will explore works from disciplines such as Philosophy, Religion, History, and The Arts that inform the study of leadership.
-Students will complete an annotated bibliography.
+This seminar course focuses on influential and recent research and primary texts in the humanities relevant to the theory and practice of leadership.
+Students will explore works from disciplines such as Philosophy, Religion, History, and the Arts that inform the study of leadership.